fbpx

 15 TED and TEDx Talks on Sleep

 Although sleep is a crucial aspect of human life, occupying about one-third of our existence, many people report not getting the necessary hours of sleep their bodies need.
-While most of us will experience sleep deprivation at some point due to life’s stressors, conditions such as insomnia, restless legs syndrome, narcolepsy, and sleep apnea can affect sleep quality on a daily basis for some individuals.
+While most of us will experience sleep deprivation at some point due to life’s stressors, conditions such as insomnia, restless legs syndrome, narcolepsy, circadian rhythm sleep disorders, and sleep apnea can affect sleep quality on a daily basis for some individuals.
 Many sleep disorders are not widely discussed, even in clinical settings, leaving those who live with them feeling isolated and without answers.

 Lack of awareness about sleep health, sleep equity, and sleep disorders is a public health issue that needs to be addressed in order to better support those affected and work towards solutions that promote overall well-being.
 To help raise awareness and education around sleep, check out and share these 15 great TED and TEDx Talks on sleep; from science, health, and advocacy to important patient perspectives.